 Make sure you gather and write information in an established format.
 The pro forma RFI template is commonly used in the construction industry for subcontractors and consultants to raise issues.
 Mobile and Cloud-based software can help you manage the process and templates your company desires.

-Be as specific as possible when writing and RFI.
-If you ask vague questions you will likely not receive the information that you need which will draw out the RFI process.
+It sounds obvious but be as specific as possible when writing an RFI.
+If you ask vague questions you will likely not receive the information that you need or worse uninformed information which will only draw out the RFI process and possibly delay the RFI process.
+Being specific and concise about the intentions of the RFI can help to streamline the conversation between parties.

+This is a crucial tip in learning how to write a request for information.
 Including photos or drawings when sending RFIs can be extremely helpful for the clarity of the RFI.
-Pictures give context to whatever question or issue has arisen and also help the individual receiving the RFI to better understand the question.
-This speeds up the overall RFI process so that a solution can be reached as quickly as possible.
+Pictures help give context to whatever question or issue has arisen and also help the individual receiving the RFI to better understand the question.
+Remember, people are visual creatures, usually, we can look at a picture, asses the situation and make a recommendation fairly quickly.
+Visuals can add a lot of value to RFI and help speed up the overall process when used in appropriate situations.

 When writing an RFI include whether it will result in any added time or costs.
 This helps to manage and mitigate risk within the project.

 Make sure that you set a time frame for when you need the RFI back.
-It is important to be considerate and give them an adequate amount of time to respond.
+It is important to be considerate and give current or potential suppliers an adequate amount of time to respond.
 The standard time frame is usually one to two weeks depending on the RFI.
 This can vary though, so be conscious of the amount of information you request and the amount of time you allow for a response.

 Follow these simple tips and you’ll be writing effective RFI’s in no time!